DataDog/documentation/content/en/real_user_monitoring/session_replay/privacy_options.md

 ## Overview

-Session Replay provides privacy controls to ensure organizations of any scale can confidently use the product.
+Session Replay provides privacy controls to ensure organizations of any scale do not expose sensitive or personal data.
 Data is stored on Datadog-managed cloud instances and encrypted at rest.

 Default privacy options for Session Replay are designed to protect end user privacy and prevent sensitive organizational information from being collected.